 Kenya issues infrastructure bonds (IFBs) to fund roads, energy projects, and other public infrastructure.
 The big draw?
 Interest on infrastructure bonds is completely exempt from income tax.

-This is a massive advantage for anyone in a higher tax bracket.
-A 14% infrastructure bond gives you the same after-tax return as a ~16.5% taxable investment (assuming 15% WHT).
-The bonds typically have longer tenors (5-25 years) but can be traded on the secondary market at the Nairobi Securities Exchange.
+This is a major advantage for anyone comparing after-tax returns.
+A 14% tax-free infrastructure bond gives you the same after-tax income as roughly a 16.5% taxable investment if the alternative is subject to 15% withholding tax.
+The bonds typically have longer tenors and can be traded on the secondary market, but price and liquidity can move before maturity.

 Infrastructure bonds aren't always available.
 The government issues them periodically, and they tend to be heavily oversubscribed because of the tax benefit.
 When one is announced, move quickly.